Graphic Design, MFA

 with audiences.

-Visual Communication - This focus invites interdisciplinary critical perspectives into visual media, considering
+Visual Communications - This focus invites interdisciplinary critical perspectives into visual media, considering

 the broad range of traditional as well as dynamic media.
 Emphasis is placed on innovative